-A probabilistic generative framework of language comprehension: Evidence from multimodal neuroimaging studies Gina Kuperberg MD PhD
+A probabilistic generative framework of language comprehension: Evidence from multimodal neuroimaging studies and insights into schizophrenia Gina Kuperberg MD PhD

 Language comprehension is challenging.
-This is because the linguistic inputs unfold quickly, they are often ambiguous, and our environments are noisy.
+This is because the linguistic input unfolds quickly, it is often ambiguous, and our environments are noisy.
 It therefore helps if we can use context to mobilize stored relevant linguistic (and non-linguistic) knowledge to probabilistically predict upcoming information, thereby facilitating the processing of bottom-up inputs that match these predictions.
 On other hand, given that our communicative environments are constantly changing, we will inevitably encounter information that strongly violates our predictions.
 In such situations, we still need to recover the communicator's intended message.